 This Bohol travel guide has all you need to know to plan your trip to one of the most diverse and adventure-packed islands in the Philippines.
 Things to do, how to get around, food and even a sample itinerary.
 In other words, a must-have for first-timers in Bohol!

 I see the island of Bohol as a showcase of what you can find in the entire Philippines.
-Paradisiac beaches, river cruises, jungle adventures and top-notch diving spots all in one place.
+Paradisiac beaches, mangroves, river cruises, jungle adventures and top-notch diving spots all in one place.

 Sections of this Bohol travel guide